-An order from your physician must be obtained to make an appointment for a CT scan.
+Ultrasounds are available by appointment Monday through Friday 7:00am-3:00pm and for emergency purposes.
+An order from your personal physician must be obtained to make an appointment for an ultrasound.

 MRIs are available at Sanford Hospital Luverne three days a week, Monday afternoon, Wednesday morning, and Friday morning through a mobile service provided by Sanford Health.
 An order from your personal physician must be obtained to make an appointment for a MRI.